DangerCove/dangercove.com/source/_posts/2014-01-27-grab-content-from-a-web-browser-in-your-mac-app.markdown

 ## Real world example

 You can [download Tapetrap](http://www.dangercove.com/tapetrap) to get a feel of how this works.
 The app is now in public beta and free to use.
-Also let me know what you think and help imrpove it!
+Also let me know what you think and help improve it!